Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 2) Animator’s Palate

 PASSPORT-FREE CRUISES?
-10 Tropical Destinations You Can Visit without a U.S. Passport
+10 tropical destinations you can visit without a U.S. passport

 3) Royal Court

 Like Royal Palace on the Disney Dream, Royal Court serves a French-inspired menu in a castle-like setting.
-The restaurant features dishes like a rack of lamb, spinach soufflĂ©, and a rich French onion soup.
+The restaurant features dishes like a rack of lamb, spinach soufflé, and a rich French onion soup.
 For a more relaxed afternoon, the restaurant is open for lunch where you can sit and enjoy a meal that’s outside of the hustle and bustle of the casual dining experience at Cabanas.

 Cabanas buffet welcomes everyone for a casual breakfast and lunch, while Flo’s Cafe is ready to serve up burgers, pizza, and sandwiches at lunchtime.
 And don’t forget the all-you-can-eat soft-serve ice cream from Eye Scream.